 - Want a completely smooth gravy?
 Purée in a blender, then strain to remove any large bits.

 - If for some reason your gravy isn't getting thick after 30 minutes, try increasing the heat.
-If that doesn't work, make a roux by whisking together 1 tbsp oil and 1 tbsp flour, then add to the gravy and simmer until thickened.
+If that doesn't work, make a roux by whisking together 1 tablespoon oil and 1 tablespoon flour, then add to the gravy and simmer until thickened.

 You can store the gravy in the refrigerator for up to 3 days or in the freezer for up to 3 months.
 Defrost in the refrigerator overnight, then gently reheat over the stovetop until fully warmed.